wp-plugins/wp-gallery-custom-links/readme.txt

 == Changelog ==

+= 1.5.0 =
+* By popular demand, added support for Jetpack tiled galleries (and its use of the Photon CDN for URLs).

 = 1.4.0 =
 * By popular demand, added an option to remove or keep Lightbox and other OnClick events ("remove" by default).